-The Lafayette Square Historic District includes government buildings, residences, and other structures associated with many of the great figures in the political, military, diplomatic, and economic history of the United States.
-It has distinguished architectural examples of all periods, many by the country’s leading architects.
-The park was originally included in the area planned by L’Enfant as the President’s Park, but was returned to public use by Thomas Jefferson.
+Lafayette Square is the formal public park opposite the White House, and with its surrounding frame of buildings constitutes the Lafayette Square Historic District.
+The Historic District includes government buildings, one-time residences, and numerous structures and objects associated with many of the great figures in the United States' political, military, diplomatic, and economic history.
+The historic district's buildings were designed in various architectural styles, many by the country’s leading architects.
+The landscaped square was originally included in the area planned by Pierre L’Enfant as the President’s Park, but was returned to public use by President Thomas Jefferson.

-DC Inventory: June 19, 1973
+DC Inventory: June 19, 1973 (Joint Committee on Landmarks)

-National Register and National Historic Landmark: August 29, 1970
+National Register: August 29, 1970